Sunsetting PHP Faker

 According to packagist, Faker has been downloaded 121M times.
 121M x 3.3 MB = way too many Bytes.

 I'm super concerned about the responsibility that we developers have on climate change.
+I have estimated the carbon footprint of Faker using GreenFrame.io.
 Over the years, Faker has probably emitted more than 11 Metric tons of CO2 equivalent.
 Being such a significant contributor to climate change kills me.

 Most people only use 1 locale, so they only need a fraction of the library size.
 Yet, because it's designed as a multilingual library, there is no alternative: they have to download the 3MB even if they only need 10KB.